ImTiaan/website/drafts.md

 FintraOS treats bank providers like redundant hard drives in a RAID array.
 We built the **Provider Abstraction Layer (PAL)** to insulate you from this chaos.

 **1. The "Universal Adapter"**
-We force every provider—whether it's Plaid, Yapily, Teller, or a direct bank API—to conform to *our* internal strict interface.
+We force every provider - whether it's Plaid, Yapily, Teller, or a direct bank API - to conform to *our* internal strict interface.
 ```go
 type ProviderAdapter interface {
     GetLinkToken(user User) (string, error)